 SK-II Facial Treatment Essence Mist: $179.00

-SK-II’s Facial Treatment Essence is one of the holy grail staples of Korean skincare – it’s like the Chanel of Korean skincare.
+SK-II’s Facial Treatment Essence is one of the holy grail staples of Asian skincare – it’s like the Chanel of Japanese skincare.
 After using toner and before your serums and moisturizer, applying this essence will prepare your skin for the next step while refining your skin and making it brighter.
 Although it delivers incredible results thanks to it’s unique “Pitera” blend, an ingredient that apparently works voodoo and makes you look like you’re 12 again, it’s crazy that this small bottle is $21 short of $200.

 Dupe: Missha Time Revolution The First Treatment Essence Intensive is a wildly popular dupe for SK-II’s overpriced essence, and although it’s nowhere near expensive as SK-II, it doesn’t mean it isn’t effective.
 The First Treatment Essence contains 80% fermented yeast extract, which pretty much does the same magic as SK-II’s Pitera – it just doesn’t sound as nice.
 Let’s be honest, fermented yeast doesn’t exactly sound as alluring as Pitera.